Learn how to clean and season Pampered Chef stoneware so each piece will last for many years of cooking and baking.

-As stoneware is used, it will develop a natural nonstick surface.
+As stoneware is used, it will develop a naturally nonstick surface.
 The color will also change, which is a good thing.
 The dark color is a sign of a very well seasoned piece of stoneware.

 How to Clean and Season Pampered Chef Stoneware

-When it is time to clean and care for stoneware, the number one thing to remember is to not use soap!
-I know it may seem odd, but the soap will strip away the non-stick finish, much like it can on cast iron skillets.
+When it is time to clean and care for stoneware, the number one thing to remember is to not use soap.
+It may seem odd, but the soap will strip away the non-stick finish, much like it can on cast iron skillets.

 After the stone has cooled from being used, it should not be placed into the dishwasher to be cleaned.
 All stoneware should be washed by hand using warm water.
 If food is stuck, the nylon pan scrapers are the best little tool to scrape it off.

 How to Deep Clean Any Stoneware in 4 Easy Steps